BrendyRyan/office-js-api/README.md

 Learning about the MS Office JavaScript API

-Completed teh initial tutorial on _Dec 28, 2021_
+Completed the initial tutorial on _Dec 28, 2021_

 From this website: [Office Add-In Tutorial](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/)